Is Delta-8 THC Legal in New York?

 This means that hemp-derived delta-8 and delta-10 are effectively illegal in New York.

-For example, non-intoxicating cannabidiol (CBD), the most abundant cannabinoid in hemp, is actually an isomer of tetrahydrocannabinol (THC).
+To explain quickly, an isomer is a compound with the same molecular formula as another compound but a different atom arrangement.
+For example, CBD, the most abundant cannabinoid in hemp, is actually an isomer of tetrahydrocannabinol (THC).

 That’s why a chemical isomerization process can turn CBD into different forms of THC, like delta-8, delta-9, and delta-10.
-This is precisely the process used to make delta-8 THC products sold on the market.
+This is precisely the process used to make delta-8 THC products.

 These regulations were not 100% official until the New York Cannabis Control Board (CCB) confirmed in November 2021 that delta-8 THC products are banned in the state.